Trentino Booking Booking

 Suggestions

-Points of interest: Piz del Pai Waterfall, panoramic views of the Cevedale and Presanella mountain ranges, former San Cesare mine, farms in Drignana, Museum of Ethnography of Wood.
+Points of interest: Piz del Pai Waterfall, panorama of the Cevedale and Presanella mountain groups, former San Cesare mine, Drignana farmhouses, Ethnographic Wood Museum

 The route is not suitable for strollers.